crazyoptimist/crazyoptimist-github-io/content/posts/2021/how-to-configure-vim-as-your-golang-ide.md

 let g:go_highlight_generate_tags = 1
 ```

 `SHIFT` + `K` will show documentation for every func you want to know about.

 And that's pretty much it.
 Try and edit some `go` files with your awesome IDE.

-Happy coding!
-😎
+Happy coding, Gophers! 😎